2019 Columbus, Mississippi, tornado

 2019 tornado in Mississippi, U.S.

-In the early evening hours of February 23, 2019, a large and intense tornado moved through the city of Columbus, located in Lowndes County, Mississippi.
+In the early evening of February 23, 2019, an intense and destructive tornado moved through the city of Columbus, located in Lowndes County, Mississippi.
 The tornado, which received a rating of EF3 on the Enhanced Fujita scale, killed one person and injured 19 others during its 16-minute lifespan.
 The tornado was on the ground for 10 mi, and produced extensive damage to trees and man-made structures.
 The tornado was the first to kill at least one person during the 2019 tornado season, and was one of 33 EF3-rated tornadoes in the United States that year.

-The tornado first touched down at 6:15 pm CDT, producing EF0 and EF-rated damage to trees as it crossed the Oak Slush Creek into downtown Columbus.
+The tornado first touched down at 5:15 pm CST, producing EF0 and EF-rated damage to trees as it crossed the Oak Slush Creek into downtown Columbus.
 It reached EF2 intensity for the first time on North 8th Avenue, beginning to deroof homes and uproot trees as it moved to the northeast.
 The Sims Community Center sustained a direct hit by the tornado and was destroyed; outbuildings on the property collapsed inward.
 The tornado reached its peak strength as it impacted a building on Tuscaloosa Road where one of four people in the structure was killed.
 The building itself was completely destroyed, with damage at the location receiving an EF3 rating.
-It continued to produce EF1 and EF2-rated damage as it tracked to the east before lifting north of Eubanks Road at 6:31 pm CDT.
+It continued to produce EF1 and EF2-rated damage as it tracked to the east before lifting north of Eubanks Road at 5:31 pm CST.
 The tornado was on the ground for 16 minutes, from just west of Columbus to northeast of the city.

 2019 as a whole was a record-breaking year for tornadoes in Mississippi, with 114 tornadoes striking the state.